This peanut noodles recipe is made in less than 30 minutes! It’s a fast and easy plant based dinner starring crunchy

 - 1 teaspoon Sriracha sauce

 - 12 ounces soba noodles (look for 100% buckwheat noodles or rice noodles for a gluten-free option)

 - 2 limes

 - ½ cup crushed peanuts

 - Shred the cabbage.
 Thinly slice the red pepper.
 Chop the cilantro and reserve for a garnish.

 - Start a pot of water to boil.

-- In a small saucepan, whisk together the peanut butter, rice vinegar, toasted sesame oil, soy sauce, honey, and Sriracha sauce.
+- In a small saucepan, whisk together the peanut butter, rice vinegar, toasted sesame oil, soy sauce, maple syrup or honey, and Sriracha sauce.
 Cook the sauce over low heat until it is warm and slightly thickened.

 - When the water is boiling, cook noodles according to package directions.